eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Development Status

 The application (non blockchain part) is tested right now with users on usability and bugs.
-It shows exactly how the first phase of the platform will work and look like.
+This version shows exactly how the first phase of the platform will work and look like.
 The blockchain integration is the last development part to finish the application.

 #### Articles